 We all began our lives in a passionate act.
 Our human bodies crave the intensity and pleasure that sex brings and many cultures have recognised the capacity for healing that is inherent in the sexual act.
 Why is sex so powerful?
 As well as giving us the potential to create new life — the ultimate power — sex involves peak experiences, and peak hormone levels, of love; pleasure; excitement; and tenderness.
 These hormones (our bodies’ chemical messengers) and their actions are exactly the same as those of birth.

-Oxytocin, the hormone of love, builds up during labour reaching peak levels at the moment of birth and creating loving, connected feelings between mother and baby.
+Oxytocin, the hormone of love, builds up during labour reaching peak levels at the moment of birth, and even higher levels in the first postpartum hour, creating loving, connected feelings between mother and baby.
 Endorphins, hormones of pleasure and transcendence, also peak at birth, as well as the fight-or-flight hormones adrenaline and noradrenaline (epinephrine and norepinephrine).
-These fight-or-flight hormones protect the baby from lack of oxygen in the final stages of birth and ensure that mother and baby are both wide-eyed and excited at first contact.
+These fight-or-flight hormones protect the baby from lack of oxygen in the final stages of birth and ensure that mother and baby are both wide-eyed and alert at first contact.
 Prolactin, the mothering hormone, helps us to surrender to our babies, giving us the most tender of maternal feelings as our reward.

 But these passionate hormones are not just feel-good add-ons.
 They actually orchestrate the physical processes of birth (and sexual activity) and enhance safety, ease, and pleasure for both mother and baby.
-This hormonal cocktail also rewards birthing mothers with the experience of ecstasy and fulfilment, making us want to give birth again and again.
+This hormonal cocktail also rewards birthing mothers by powerfully activating her brain rewards centres, providing ecstasy and fulfilment and making us want to give birth again and again.
 All mammals share virtually the same hormonal crescendo at birth, and this is a necessary pre-requisite for mothering in other mammalian species, switching on instinctive maternal behaviour.

 Birthing passionately does not necessarily mean birthing painlessly (although this may happen for some women).
 Giving birth is a huge event, emotionally and physically, and will make demands on the body equivalent to, for example, running a marathon.
 But when a woman feels confident in her body, well supported, and able to express herself without inhibition, the pain that she may feel can become bearable, and just one part of the process.
 She can then respond instinctively with her own resources, including her most basic and accessible tools: breath, sound, and movement.